greg-cc/Eco-Scholar--automated-AI-paper-collector-for-Zotero/README.md

 - **Vector Minimum**: 0.59
 - **Composite Minimum**: 4.2
 - **Probability Minimum**: 5 (Normalized from 50 on a 0-10 scale)
+Developed with the openthinker model running in ollama.
 You can check `App.tsx` to see the initialization queue matching your CSV queries (Lyme flavonoids, Carotenoids, etc.).